 If you deal with a consumer credit firm that does not have interim permission or our authorisation, you will not be covered by the Financial Ombudsman Service if things go wrong.

-You can check whether a firm can offer loans and credit business by searching our Consumer Credit Register by firm name, postcode or firm reference number.
+You may check whether a firm can offer loans and credit business by searching our Consumer Credit Register by firm name, postcode or firm reference number.
 This will help you find out:

 - whether a firm has interim permission or our authorisation to offer consumer credit